maglocvnus/data/m/microservice-architectures.md

 ### Notes

 You can manage **external** connections between your microservice architecture and clients using an [API gateway](../a/API-gateways.md) as a front-door.
-API gateways are a key design pattern for microservices architectures, shielding your internal APIs, and offloading common functionality from individual services.
+API gateways are a key design pattern for microservice architectures, shielding your internal APIs, and offloading common functionality from individual services.

 ### Service meshes